This is a post I originally put up last year. I thought it was too critical. I had a change of heart and took it down.

 Any website should be funded privately, by sponsors.
 Employees should be paid for by sponsors.
 In other words, the money raised shouldn’t be used to pay for the overhead of what you’re up to.
 Then, every penny collected should be accountable, in real-time.
 How?
 Build an XML link to QB; every penny that comes in and out is updated in real-time, on the website.
 It’s doable, not near as hard as it seems.

-It’s not a healthy image if the leader of the effort is constantly on social.
-There’s plenty of research out there now pointing to that social media is anything but healthy.
-It’s hard for kids to get good grades when they’re distracted.
-Health is everything or it’s nothing.
+There’s plenty of research pointing out that social media is anything but healthy.
+Such as, it’s hard for kids to get good grades when they’re distracted.
+I think it’s hypocritical to lead a children’s health cause from the podium of social media.

 In fact do it without social media.
 Instead of publishing your every move, keep everything on your website – no social feeds.
 Now there’s a switch.
 If what you’re doing is great people will tell others, they’ll find you.
 Become the first person in the world to build something great without a Facebook page, without a Twitter or any of that other social media bs.
 Not only will parents thank you, all the small business that Facebook and Twitter is killing will thank you.

-If you’re going to be about childhood obesity, images of you snarfing down steak and eggs don’t exactly jive with good health.
+If one is concerned about childhood obesity, images snarfing down steak and eggs don’t exactly jive.

 Farther Down the Line, Lyle Lovett: